Pros and cons of different robotics solutions for order fulfillment

 Pros:

-• No single point of failure: each robot operates independently and one breaking down does not affect the others.
+• No single point of failure: Each robot operates independently and one breaking down does not affect the others.

 Cons: